Is It a Stomach Flu or Influenza?

 Bacteria that cause gastroenteritis include:

-Viruses are responsible for 30% to 40% of gastroenteritis cases in children, and may include:
+Viruses are responsible for 30% to 40% of gastroenteritis cases in adults and even more in children, and may include:

 Stomach viruses are notorious for spreading rapidly because of poor hand washing.

 While not as common, parasites such as giardia and cryptosporidium can cause severe diarrhea and dehydration.
 Water-borne parasites are common in underdeveloped parts of the world that have unsanitary water supplies.
 It is recommended that travelers drink bottled water to avoid water-borne parasites.

 Some foods may irritate your stomach and also cause gastroenteritis.
 Reaction to dairy products in someone with lactose intolerance is the most common example.
 Severe reactions to seafood is another example.

 A lack of good hygiene can result in a stomach flu.
 For instance, improper hand washing after using the bathroom or after changing a baby's diaper can spread the infectious bug from person to person.
 Many doctors call stomach flu "a family affair" because it is so highly contagious and usually goes through all members of a family.

 Those at high risk for stomach flu include pregnant women, infants, undernourished and immune-compromised people, and older adults.